 - Does your movie already have an audience?

-Here are a two ideas to help you see if your film has a niche audience.
+Here are two ideas to help you see if your film has a niche audience.

 If you have difficulty finding built-in audiences for your subject, you may have to broaden your search.
-For example, instead of focusing on “purple pinecones” you may need to focus on “pinecones.”
+For example, instead of “purple pinecones,” you may need to focus on “pinecones.”
 Make sense?

-Assuming you find websites, forums and publications, you’re in good shape.
+Finding websites, forums, and publications that appeal to your audience is also a good idea.
 Make a list of these publications.
 Then reach out to the editors and community managers and build a relationship.
 When your film is ready, these people will help you spread word of mouth.